Qihao-Wu/bio/_pages/about.md

 Prior to my PhD, I received an MSc in Computational Methods from [Imperial College London](https://www.imperial.ac.uk/) and a joint BEng in Mechatronics from the [University of Wollongong](https://www.uow.edu.au/) and [Beijing Jiaotong University](http://en.njtu.edu.cn/).

-Apart from my research, I have a wide range of interests, including Quantitative Finance, Formula Student Racing, Traditional Chinese Medicine, and Tennis.
+Apart from my research, I have a wide range of interests, including Quantitative Finance, Formula Student Racing, Medicine, and Tennis.